lamh85/orca/Readme.md

 exports.down = function down(pgm) {}
 ```

-2. If the migration file is written in ES6, then the file extension must be `cjs` if `package.json` has this configuration: `"type": "module"`.
+If the migration file is written in ES6, then the file extension must be `cjs` if `package.json` has this configuration: `"type": "module"`.

+### Otherwise, you might receive these errors

+Some of these are not the exact words.
+I forgot to copy them before fixing the error.
+* `pgm` is not defined
+* Rename your file to `cjs` or remove `"type": "module"`
+* `Warning: require() of ES modules is not supported`